-The present investigation indicated that, a single dose of alloxan (150 mg/kg) intraperitoneally to adult male albino rats (210-220g) was suitable to induce histological changes in the liver of alloxan induced diabetic rats with characterized appearance, enlarged and swollen hepatocytes^[31].
+The present investigation indicated that, a single dose of alloxan (150 mg/kg) intraperitoneally to adult male albino rats (210-220g) was suitable to induce histological changes in the liver of alloxan induced diabetic rats with characterized appearance, enlarged and swollen hepatocytes^[39].

-Oral administration of CDE causes significant decrease in activity of sAST, s ALT, hepatic Glycogen phpsphorylase, hepatic G6P in accordance with^[1] due to estrogen-like plant-derived molecules as potent antioxidants.
+Oral administration of CDE causes significant decrease in activity of sAST, s ALT, hepatic Glycogen phpsphorylase, hepatic G6P in accordance with^[1].
+Due to estrogen-like plant-derived molecules as potent antioxidants.

-Also, explained that Flavonoids, major active comstituent in CDE possess common effects, namely, induction of apoptosis involving the release of cytochrome c from mitochondria, activation of caspases and down-regulation or up-regulation of Bcl-2 family members, but also induction of cell cycle arrest and inhibition of survival/proliferation signals.
+Also, Bouriche et al. explained that Flavonoids, major active comstituent in CDE possess common effects, namely, induction of apoptosis involving the release of cytochrome c from mitochondria, activation of caspases and down-regulation or up-regulation of Bcl-2 family members, but also induction of cell cycle arrest and inhibition of survival/proliferation signals.

-Hepatic protective effect CDE of was further evidenced by histological observations made on the hepatic tissue of CDE treated rats that showing kupffer cells activation.
+Hepatic protective effect CDE of was further evidenced by histological observations made on the hepatic tissue of CDE treated rats that showing kupffer cells activation

-Alloxan led to a significant increase in serum urea and serum creatinine A similar effect was recorded by^[7]. ^[28]revealed that enhanced protein catabolism and accelerated amino acid deamination for gluconeogenesis is probably an acceptable postulate to interpret the elevated levels of urea and creatinine.
-Furthermore, Alloxan increased the productions of reactive oxygen species, enhanced lipid peroxidation and protein carbonylation in association with decreased intracellular antioxidant defense in the kidney tissue.
+Alloxan led to a significant increase in serum urea and serum creatinine A similar effect was recorded by^[7]. ^[36]revealed that enhanced protein catabolism and accelerated amino acid deamination for gluconeogenesis is probably an acceptable postulate to interpret the elevated levels of urea and creatinine.
+Furthermore, Alloxan increased the productions of reactive oxygen species, enhanced lipid peroxidation and protein carbonylation in association with decreased intracellular antioxidant defense in the kidney tissue lial damage through growth and migration of vascular smooth muscle and inflammatory cells, alteration of extracellular matrix, apoptosis of endothelial cells, overexpression of inflammatory cytokines.

-Cao et al^[8] suggests that development of diabetic renal dysfunction may due to activation of endoplasmic reticulum stress that can mediate progressive endothelial damage through growth and migration of vascular smooth muscle and inflammatory cells, alteration of extracellular matrix, apoptosis of endothelial cells, over-expression of inflammatory cytokines.
+Cao et al^[9] suggests that development of diabetic renal dysfunction may due to activation of endoplasmic reticulum stress that can mediate progressive endothe-

-Oral administration of glimepiride causes significant decrease in level of seum urea and creatinine in accordance with^[27].
+Oral administration of glimepiride causes significant decrease in level of seum urea and creatinine in accordance with^[34].

-In the present study the improvement in blood urea, serum creatinine and subsequent amelioration of histomorphological changes in kidneys of glimepiride treated rats can be attributed to the recovery of renal function which is explained by the regenerative capability of the renal tubules as good metabolic control is beneficial in slowing the progression of renal dysfunction in diabetes^[18].
+In the present study the improvement in blood urea, serum creatinine and subsequent amelioration of histomorphological changes in kidneys of glimepiride treated rats can be attributed to the recovery of renal function which is explained by the regenerative capability of the renal tubules as good metabolic control is beneficial in slowing the progression of renal dysfunction in diabetes^[22].